 “(C) The Owner is in compliance with the amended documents described in subparagraph (B) of this paragraph; and

-“(D) The total amount of real property taxes that may be abated under this paragraph shall not exceed $100 million.”.
+“(D) The total amount of real property taxes abated under this paragraph shall not exceed $100 million.”.

 SUBTITLE N. DMPED GRANTS AND INITIATIVES